- Home

 1. Eat fruit and veg

 We all know that eating plenty of fruit and veg is important.
-However, research shows that many of us aren’t putting this into practise, with only 31% of UK adults meeting the five-a-day recommendation.
+However, research shows that many of us aren’t putting this into practice, with only 31% of UK adults meeting the five-a-day recommendation.

-If you struggle to eat enough fruit and veg, check out our article; 10 simple ways to add more fruit and vegetables to your diet.
+If you struggle to eat enough fruit and veg, check out our article: 10 simple ways to add more fruit and vegetables to your diet.

 2. Add nuts and seeds to meals

-Their rich nutritional content has been found to reduce inflammation and lower the risk of chronic diseases like diabetes, heart disease, and some forms of cancer.
+The rich nutritional content of nuts and seeds has been found to reduce inflammation and lower the risk of chronic diseases like diabetes, heart disease, and some cancers.
 For example, the omega-3 fatty acids found in nuts, flaxseed, and chia seeds have been shown to boost heart health, circulatory health, and longevity.
+As a result, several long-term studies have highlighted lower death rates in people who consume nuts and seeds regularly.

 Other research has looked at metabolic syndrome (a group of health conditions known to increase a person’s risk of diabetes, stroke, and heart disease).
 This study, which followed 5,800 men and women with metabolic syndrome for one year, suggested that when they ate more nuts, markers for metabolic syndrome, such as high blood pressure, waist circumference, weight, and triglyceride levels, all decreased.

 Check out these six ways to incorporate nuts and seeds in your diet from Only My Health for inspiration.
-Whether in salads, smoothies, yoghurt, or porridge, nuts and seeds make a wonderful addition to many meals.

 3. Eat more legumes